Braffolk/stitch-macos-fork/README.md

 - Properly caches downloaded IDE versions
 - Can run projects with a runtime (Igor commands work)
 - Can open projects with a given runtime
+- Mono runtimes are also supported now.
+Meaning older runtimes work!

 Issues:

-- older runtimes do not have an easily distinguishable (some point in 2022) way of launching Igor.
-So they are not supported as of now
 - There are no separate release notes for MacOS.
 The RSS feeds link to the Windows release notes.
     This causes an issue when there is an IDE version that is only available for MacOS.
 In such a case, there will be a link to the release notes, but requesting it will give AccessDenied.